Therapeutic magnet therapy artifacts on x-ray

 Moderate degenerative changes are noted in the spine.
 Mild sclerosis at the left SI joint.

 Magnet therapy utilizes static (i.e. unmoving) magnets as an alternative medical practice to alleviate pain and other health concerns.
 So-called therapeutic magnets are typically integrated into bracelets, rings, or shoe inserts.

 Many well-conducted studies over the past three decades have shown that static magnetic devices offer no more or no less benefit than placebo.
-Despite a lack of scientific evidence to support claims that commercially available magnetic therapy devices work, global sale of therapeutic magnets is estimated to be at least $1 billion a year, according to the BBC.
+Despite a lack of scientific evidence to support claims that commercially available magnetic therapy devices work, the global sale of therapeutic magnets is estimated to be at least $1 billion a year, according to the BBC.

 This case was submitted with supervision and input from:

 Olive View - UCLA Medical Center